 Muhammad recently joined the PMMC team as our bookkeeper.Read More

 My love for the ocean developed at a very young age.
 My parents could never seem to keep me out of the water.
 Curious to learn about the ocean and all of its entities, I took up surfing and scuba diving.
 Knowing that I wanted to pursue a career in Marine Biology, I enrolled at California State University Monterey Bay.
 While attending school, I took on three very different roles; an assistant at CSUMB Residential Housing, a marine biology instructor at Camp Sea Lab, and a lead at the City of Laguna Hills in event and program planning.
 After graduating from CSUMB with a Bachelor’s of Science in Environmental Science Technology and Policy, with an emphasis in Marine and Coastal Ecology, I accepted a position with Sea World San Diego as a Residential Zoological Education and Conservation Counselor.
-Not too long after, I was blessed to receive an offer to work for the Pacific Marine Mammal Center as the Donor Relations and Events Coordinator.
+Not too long after, I was blessed to receive an offer to work for the Pacific Marine Mammal Center as the Volunteer and Membership Coordinator.
 At PMMC, I am able to incorporate my interests in education, community outreach, public relations, event planning, animal husbandry, and my genuine interest in ocean conservation.
 My favorite quote reads, “Choose a job you love, and you will never have to work a day in your life.” –Confucius

 Originally an Animal Care Volunteer, Wendy has been associated with Pacific Marine Mammal Center for over 20 years.
 Wendy is responsible for coordinating and facilitating rescue calls, as well as completing the very-lengthy required reports on each animal.
 She is the point-person for maintaining PMMC's whale disentanglement gear, as well as responding to and coordinating whale rescues as directed by NOAA staff.
 Wendy goes into the community and provides informational training to local life guards and junior life guard programs, and acts as PMMC's liaison to local sheriff and park ranger authorities.